codeselim/go-webservice-places-provider/README.md

 status endpoint
 --------------
-Request **GET host:port/v1/status**
+Request **GET host:port/api/v1/status**

 Returns the API status.
-Such endpoints can be used for readiness/liveness probes.
+Such an endpoint can be used for readiness/liveness probes.

-Answer:
+Response:

+Content-Type : application/json

 Status code 200